scams-research/scams-research.github.io/_posts/2026-01-15-neutron-champions.md

 author: Andrew
 ---

-At the recent [Neutron Scattering Group Early Career Researchers Meeting](https://iop.eventsair.com/nsecr2026/), held in Bristol, Andrew, along with his team of [Adam Clancy](https://clancylab.co.uk/) and [Mónica Ledesma-Motolinía](https://scholar.google.com/citations?user=CNVEj2YAAAAJ&hl=es) won the Neutron Champion Medals (they won a pub quiz and got these really nice medals!).
+At the recent [Neutron Scattering Group Early Career Researchers Meeting](https://iop.eventsair.com/nsecr2026/), held in Bristol, Andrew, along with his team of [Adam Clancy](https://clancylab.co.uk/) and [Mónica Ledesma-Motolinía](https://scholar.google.com/citations?user=CNVEj2YAAAAJ&hl=es) won the Neutron Champion Medals (they won a pub quiz and got these really nice medals 🏅!).

 ![Mónica Ledesma-Motolinía, Adam Clancy, and Andrew with their "Neutron Champion" medals](/assets/img/champions.png)